telerik/fiddler-everywhere-docs/introduction.md

 ### Traffic Analysis

-Fiddler Everywhere provides an HTTP(S) traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
+Fiddler Everywhere provides an HTTP(S) and WebSocket traffic-analyzing functionality, which renders the captured information in a structured way and visualizes various statistical data for one or more captured sessions.
 You can also decrypt secure traffic and save, receive, and share captured traffic with collaborators.
 [Read more about inspecting and modifying traffic with Fiddler Everywhere...]({% slug overview-tab %})

 ### Request and Response Mocking